A Managers Guide To Mental Health in the Workplace (2021)

-The reality is, life for all of us is busier than ever.
+The reality is that life for all of us is busier than ever.

-These things include ensuring respecting employee personal time whenever possible, ensuring they have enough time off to recharge and that long shifts are kept to a minimum.
+These things include respecting employees' personal time whenever possible, ensuring they have enough time off to recharge, and that long shifts are limited.

 If managers notice employees that are not themselves, a great start is to ask, "Are you ok?"

-Whilst in the chaos of running a business, taking the time to notice small changes in your employees’ moods can be a challenge, but it’s time worth spent.
+Whilst in the chaos of running a business, taking the time to notice small changes in your employees' moods can be a challenge, but it's time worth spending.

 A two-minute conversation to check in with an employee sends a powerful message to all staff that the company genuinely cares about their wellbeing.
 Not only will this reduce the impacts of mental health challenges, but it will create a loyal and dedicated team.

-There is no point in the boss being focussed and skilled in addressing mental health issues if the managers are ignorant on the topic.
+There is no point in the boss being focussed and skilled in addressing mental health issues if the managers are ignorant of the topic.

-It's vital that mental health management strategies come from the top down, and managers and supervisors are also trained in the techniques above.
+Mental health management strategies must come from the top-down, with managers and supervisors trained in the techniques above.

-Most of the time, managers are likely to be the ones on the front line dealing with issues as they appear day-to-day.
+Most of the time, managers are likely to be on the front line dealing with issues as they appear daily.

 Mental health is a fact of life.
-We are all likely to face challenges in this area at some point in our lives.
+We will all likely face challenges in this area at some point.